roach-php/roach-php.dev/content/docs/processing-responses.md

 ## Extracting Items

-More often than not, the goal of a spider is to extract certain bits of information from a document.
+Ultimately, the goal of a spider is to extract information from a document.
 We can do so by [filtering the response](#using-selectors) using either CSS or XPath selectors as described in an earlier section.
 Once we have extracted the data, we want to send it through the [item pipeline](/docs/item-pipeline) so it may be processed further.

-In order to tell Roach to do that, we can use the `$this->item()` method on the base class.
+To send an item through the item pipeline, we can use the `$this->item()` method on the base class.

 <CodeBlock>